 |Semester 4||Domestic Fee||International Fee*|

-No other screen-acting program in Canada can lay claim to such a comprehensive curriculum taught by leading practitioners and respected professional actors.
+Our program has one of the most comprehensive curricula in Canada and is taught by leading practitioners and respected professional actors.
 Workshop simulations, screen demos, voice-over demos and our spring motion picture showcase provide you with unequalled opportunities to experience the world of screen acting.
 As well, you’ll have the chance to discuss your work with some of the acting world’s most recognizable faces, as well as with key industry personnel.Courses Learning Outcomes

 Upon successful completion of the program, a graduate will: